Download and install Azure Data Studio

-This release of Azure Data Studio includes a standard Windows Installer experience, and a .zip file.
+This release of Azure Data Studio includes a standard Windows Installer experience and a .zip file.

-We recommend the user installer because it doesn't require administrator privileges, which simplify both installs and upgrades.
+We recommend the user installer because it doesn't require administrator privileges, simplifying both installs and upgrades.
 The user installer doesn't require Administrator privileges as the location is under your user Local AppData (LOCALAPPDATA) folder.
 The user installer also provides a smoother background update experience.
 For more information, see User setup for Windows.

 User Installer (recommended)